 After graduation Sarah was still hungry for knowledge in her beloved field.
 This led her to travel across the country to places such as New York City, California, Nevada, and upstate Texas where she engulfed herself in Hip-Hop and Modern/Contemporary cultures.
 While she was traveling, she was a consultant for the Edinburg Consolidated Independent School District.
 As a consultant, she taught various styles for the dance team, colorguard, choir and drama programs at Edinburg High School.

-Throughout the years Sarah has collected a total of 32 national championships, 21 overall grand champions, and numerous division 1 titles; all with different teams and various categories of dance styles.
 Sarah hopes to continue inspiring young dancers to reach a higher level of dance education, as well as, helping students to break out of their shells to become the best performer she knows they can be.

 Winner of the “People’s Choice” award for best photography, Jimmy, brings a wealth of skill and talent to the Deborah Case Dance Academy.
 Before moving to McAllen, he worked in the health and fitness industry for Lifefitness.
 He was one of the top salesman 2 years in a row for the Fortune 500 company!